 Communities of faith can be a vital resource for victims of domestic violence when they serve as safe havens, remind victims that faith does not condone abuse and provide support that encourages hope and healing.
 The goal of the Laurel House DOVE program is to assist faith communities to be seen as resources for peace and healing for families dealing with abuse.
-To accomplish this goal, Laurel House shares information developed by religious leaders who are also skilled in domestic violence advocacy, assists victims to talk to persons from their own faith tradition about abuse and welcomes local faith communities to partner with Laurel House through a wide range or community awareness building and service activities.
+To accomplish this goal, Laurel House shares information developed by religious leaders who are also skilled in domestic violence advocacy, assists victims to talk to people from their own faith tradition about abuse and welcomes local faith communities to partner with Laurel House through a wide range of community awareness building and service activities.

 Two key resources Laurel House offers are: